 Cuts to social assistance

-Because we would have fewer workers in the labor market, there would be less money going toward social-welfare programs like pensions, healthcare, and employment insurance, said Phil Triadafilopoulos, a political science professor at the University of Toronto.
+Because we would have fewer workers in the labour market, there would be less money going towards social welfare programs like pensions, health care, and employment insurance, said Phil Triadafilopoulos, a political science professor at the University of Toronto.

 Retired folks require more support for medical and at home care, and without immigrants, we would fail to meet those demands.

 Debbie Douglas, executive director of the Ontario Council of Agencies Serving Refugees, told VICE shutting our borders would hurt immigrants already here with family overseas.

 "Refugee families often don't have an opportunity to make plans and often times families are separated.
 How do you manage through the kind of trauma that shutting the borders would cause, especially if you're family is in places where they're not safe," she said.

 While Canada's view of itself as a "cultural mosaic" is an oversimplified cliche, Triadafilopoulos said stopping immigration in a country like ours would send a clear and negative message: "you're saying something's wrong with immigration which means you're saying something's wrong with immigrants."

 He points out the fear and uncertainty that immigrants in the US are experiencing under Trump, with many expressing that it's the first time they've felt unwelcome.